southworkscom/BotBuilder-Samples/Node/core-DirectLineWebSockets/README.md

 };
 ````

-> Note: Clients should keep track of the `watermark` value from each `ActivitySet` so they can use it on reconnect.
+> Clients should keep track of the `watermark` value from each `ActivitySet` so they can use it on reconnect.
 Note that a null or missing watermark should be ignored and should not overwrite a prior watermark in the client.

 DirectLine v3.0 (unlike version 1.1) has supports for Attachments (see [Adding Attachments to a Message](https://docs.botframework.com/en-us/core-concepts/attachments) for more information about attachments).